Get Free Solar Panel Quotes

 Solar panel insurance is a policy that protects your solar panel system from a range of occurrences, which can help you keep solar panel costs to a minimum.

-The addition of solar panels may increase the cost of your home insurance, but not by much.
+The addition of solar panels may increase the cost of your home insurance, but not by much and trust us, it’s so worth insuring them.

 Your buildings insurance policy will usually include the option to have solar panels, because they’re part of the fittings and fixtures of your home – in most cases, they’re literally fixed to your roof.